TDC Northern Stars

 Newcastle TDC Northern Stars were a semi-professional ice hockey team, previously known as the Newcastle ENL Vipers.
 The Vipers were founded in 2005 and played out of Metro Radio Arena which had a capacity of 5,500.
 They eventually changed names from the Vipers to the Northern Stars.
 In 2010 the team moved to Whitley Bay Arena which had a capacity of 3,200.
-The team was sponsored by TDC Waste Management and competed in the English National Hockey League North 1 Division and the NIHL.
+The team was sponsored by TDC Waste Management and competed in the English National Hockey League North 1 Division and the National Ice Hockey League.

 Prior to the 2011/12 season the Northern Stars merged with Billingham Bombers to form the Billingham Stars which also compete in the ENL.